faq

 how do i add a new cluster?

-clusters.yaml(mounted via configmap, path/etc/periscope/clusters.yaml). add an entry:- name: prod-eu-west-1 region: eu-west-1 arn: arn:aws:eks:eu-west-1:123456789012:cluster/prod-eu-west-1 environment: prod # optional tags: # optional team: paymentsperiscope picks it up on next reload. the full configmap shape is documented at setup / deploy.
+clusters.yaml(mounted via configmap, path/etc/periscope/clusters.yaml) and add an entry:- name: prod-eu-west-1 backend: eks # or: kubeconfig, in-cluster region: eu-west-1 arn: arn:aws:eks:eu-west-1:123456789012:cluster/prod-eu-west-1 environment: prod # optional tags: # optional team: paymentsperiscope picks it up on next reload. needs aws iam (pod identity / irsa) and an eks access entry per cluster.

-v1 doesn't expose a write api for cluster registration — the source of truth is the configmap. that's by design (every cluster addition is a reviewable git change).
+backend: agenton the central server, then on the managed cluster click + onboard cluster in the fleet view, copy the bootstrap token, and runhelm install periscope-agent. the agent dials out to the server, no inbound network needed. full walkthrough at agent onboarding.v1 doesn't expose a write api for cluster registration — the source of truth is the configmap. that's by design (every cluster addition is a reviewable git change).